KDCube is built around apps

 Wizard, canvas, and chat events land on the selected agent lane.

-Externally tracked artifact refext:... or another registered namespacereact.pull invokes the namespace rehoster and returns ordinary fi: paths.
+Externally tracked artifact refext:... or another registered namespacereact.pull invokes the namespace rehoster and returns conversation-owned conv:fi: refs.

 Use explicit events for meaningful product transitions: saved draft, file attached, file deleted, assistance requested, canvas review requested, snapshot available, and chat message.
 Store fast-changing UI state through app APIs or app-owned storage, then send a compact event with a snapshot or artifact ref when the agent should see the state.